smithrm941/phase-3-challenge/README.md

 The ```database.js``` file contains functions that return the result of pg-promise queries on the grocery_store database.

 The ```test``` folder contains Mocha + Chai tests of some pg-promise functions that query the database.
 Type ```npm test``` in the Terminal to run them.

+## Part 3: Web Interface for grocery store

+### The ```part-3``` folder contains HTML, CSS and JS files for a front-end only website where one can add grocery items into a cart that automatically sums the prices as items are added.
+Just open ```grocer.html``` in a browser to try it out.